-BitFenix Adds Tempered Glass To The Budget-Friendly Nova Series
+BitFenix Adds Tempered Glass To The Budget-Friendly Nova Series (Update: Price)

 Radiator and all-in-one cooler support is limited to the 120mm exhaust fan mounting location in the rear of the chassis over the CPU socket area.
 It looks as though if you relocated your hard drives to the 5.25” drive bays, an enterprising individual could remove the 2.5” / 3.5” drive bay and mount a 240mm radiator or all-in-one cooler in the front of the chassis, as well.

-The Bitfenix Nova TG is available in black and red, or white and black.
+The Bitfenix Nova TG is available in black and red, or white and black, for $60.

 |Case Type